 Industries: E-commerce

-Transforming a Legacy Monolith Platform: A Strangler Fig Approach to Microservices on the Cloud: A Case Study
+Transforming a Legacy Monolith platform: a Strangler fig approach to Microservices on the Cloud

 In the rapidly evolving landscape of online photography and image-sharing, a leading USA-based photography company with a rich history spanning nearly two decades found itself at a crossroads.
 Originally developed as a monolithic application based on Java 6, the platform had grown organically over the years, incorporating numerous features, sub-modules, and enhancements.
 As the business continued to thrive, the monolithic architecture became increasingly challenging to develop, maintain, and scale.